200percentmicky/chadmusic/docs/commands.md

     This command can only be used by DJs if there are more than 2 people in the voice channel.

 Restarts the currently playing song.

+!!! tip

+    If the currently playing track is a live stream, the stream will refresh instead.

 ### !stop | /player stop